On-page SEO is optimizing the content of your web pages to rank higher in search engines and get more traffic from search engines.

 So, you should include your target keywords in these critical areas, including H1, first paragraph, and sub-headers (H2s, H3s, etc.)

 This will help Google find information about your page’s content.
-And users can quickly determine if a page matches their search query.
+Users can quickly determine if a page matches their search query.

 Optimized title tags are snippets of HTML that refer to the title of a page.
 And show that title in search engines, social media, and search engines.